Guy-Shaw/ssh-show-digests/README.md

 `ssh-show-digest` provides some visual aids.
   1. It formats the data.
   2. It shows a digest of the public key instead of the key itself.
-  3. It show a small digest-id, which is even smaller than a digest.
+  3. It shows a small digest-id, which is even smaller than a digest.
   4. It prints a report of duplicates, at the end.

 This sort of visual aid is likely to be even more helpful